1. What is the main advantage of Fluoroscopy?

 - Increased radiation dose, as operators compensate for poor imaging by increasing exposure time.

-Despite these issues, most QA programs do not include temporal tests, largely due to:
+Despite these issues, most Quality Assurance programs do not include temporal tests, either at acceptance or at routine intervals, largely due to:

 - Lack of standardized temporal testing protocols compared to spatial resolution tests.